M1885 Remington–Lee: Description

-In 1884 China acquired 13,000 Remington-Lees chambered in .43 Spanish (11.15×58mmR).
-Of these, 4,000 were M1882s rechambered for the .43 caliber.
+In 1884, China acquired 13,000 Remington-Lees chambered in .43 Spanish (11.15×58mmR).
+Of these, around 4,000 Model 1882 rifles were rechambered in .43 Spanish.
 During the Sino-French War they proved to be highly effective against the French Army, which predominantly used the single-shot Gras rifle.

 New Zealand purchased 500 for its militia in 1887, also chambered in .43 Spanish.
-These were quickly replaced after complaints about ammunition quality.
+These were quickly replaced after many complaints about the quality of the ammunition.